How would you debug a Docker container that has no shell, no tools, but a single

 Some

-will tell you to use FROM scratch
+will tell you to use FROM scratch (empty base image) to package your

 statically compiled app.
 Others will say you should use

-alpine, so at least you get a shell, ps
+alpine, so at least you get a shell, ps,

 images aren’t entirely non-debuggable.